A field-level emulator for modified gravity: Methods

 Given that we are using the \mtm\ architecture and similar hardware, it follows that we have similar restrictions, such as not being able to process one entire simulation of $512^3$ particles in the V-Net at once.
 It is for this reason that we also use crops of the simulations (made up of $128^3$ particles) as in \cite{map2map}.
 Separately, we also follow their padding convention, designed to preserve translational invariance.

-Convolutional layers -- such as the ones used in this work -- are excellent at detecting local features, but their predictive power is limited to the extent of their receptive fields.
+Convolutional layers -- such as the ones used in this work -- are excellent at detecting local features, but their predictive power is limited to the extent of their receptive fields -- about $200$ Mpc$/h$ in our case.
 Considering that the model trains on crops of simulations, we would expect the network to perform better on smaller scales than larger ones.
-However, for scale-dependent modified gravity models like the $f(R)$ theory we are considering, the \LCDM\ prediction provides a good description at the large scales, meaning that the network only needs to focus on learning the quasi- and nonlinear scales.
+However, for scale-dependent modified gravity models, like the $f(R)$ theory we are considering, the \LCDM\ prediction provides a good description at the large scales, meaning that the network only needs to focus on learning the quasi- and nonlinear scales\footnote{If the scale dependence reached or crossed into the scale of the network receptive field, its architecture would need modifying.
+We will show in Sec.~\ref{sec:Results} that our recovery of the large scales is excellent, so that we do not need to adapt it.}.

 Following \cite{map2map}, we use loss functions aiming to preserve both the Eulerian and Lagrangian properties of a snapshot.
 In principle, if the network learned the particles' positions or velocities with perfect accuracy, that would guarantee that nonlinear properties like the density or momentum fields also be learned equally well.
 However, for a finite number of iterations, and in practice, even small errors in the Lagrangian positions or velocities can result in large inaccuracies in the reconstructed Eulerian fields - for instance, in the form of the wrong amount of power at some scales.
 Incorporating Eulerian elements in the loss greatly alleviates this problem \citep{map2map}.